 - Iodine kills microbial pathogens even if they are within a biofilm.

 - Treating for 10 minutes had similar effects as 30 minutes.

 - Iodine tincture had slightly more destroying power than potassium iodide (SSKI).

-The limitation here is that this study was done in vitro (in a laboratory setting), but nevertheless it used human infected nasal tissue post-surgery.
-This, with the plethora of anecdotal stories from people who use iodine in this context support the importance of iodine in treating sinusitis.
+The limitation here is that this study was done in vitro (in a laboratory setting), but nevertheless, it used human infected nasal tissue post-surgery.
+This, with the plethora of anecdotal stories from people who use iodine in this context, supports the importance of iodine in treating sinusitis.

-Clinical Utility of Iodine in inactivating SARS CoV: Studies has shown that the direct effects of iodine is applicable to Coronaviruses.
+Clinical Utility of Iodine in inactivating SARS CoV: Studies have shown that the direct effects of iodine apply to Coronaviruses.
 For example, gargling with povidone-iodine for only 15 seconds resulted in inactivating MERS-CoV and SARS-CoV.
-It is thought that the inactivation was due to inhibition of viral protein synthesis and alteration of viral membrane.
+It is thought that the inactivation was due to inhibition of viral protein synthesis and alteration of the viral membrane.
 Because of this, it is almost certain that iodine would have a similar effect on the recent SARS-CoV2 virions.
-Some other researchers recommended the combination of Zinc, DMSO and Iodide for treatment of SARS-CoV2 infections and boosting immune functions.
+Some other researchers recommended the combination of Zinc, DMSO, and Iodide for the treatment of SARS-CoV2 infections and for boosting immune functions.